nautes-labs/website/src/en/guide/user-guide/project.md

         ]
     }
 ```

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the list of projects.

 ## View Project Details (API)

+### Compose project details request

-1. Generate an API request example by API definition `Project_GetProject` and add the access token as a request header.
+Compose an API request example by API definition `Project_GetProject` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \